akercheval/espy/README.md

 editor's highlighting to work as well, probably Atom, Sublime, or Brackets, but they are proving to be a bit trickier than vim is.

-### Known issue
-* Somewhere down the line, the `help()` function got hopelessly destroyed, and I have yet to figure out why or how to fix it.